-Whew, it’s 2019, baby!
+Whew, it’s 2023, baby!
 If you’re like me, you set some resolutions — goals and milestones to hit in this new calendar year.
-This might include fitness, relationships (start dating again, maybe?), self care like travel, or read more books, get the kids on a chore schedule, or start that side gig already.
+This might include fitness, relationships (start dating again, maybe?), self-care like travel, or read more books, get the kids on a chore schedule, making more money, or to start investing to build wealth.

 If you are not in control of your finances, this affects your family life, because you are stressed, perhaps overworked and distracted worrying about bills.
 You are more likely to argue with your kids’ dad, which affects your co-parenting.